| |

 I list these two together because they appear to be literally attached to each other.
 Again this reminded me of Israel – Jerusalem in particular – where structures and beliefs have both literally and figuratively intertwined.

 If you are a strong walker, it is probably not a problem to walk from the Roman baths to the mosque and temple.
 I didn’t, because a massive construction project cut off the most direct route.
-Instead I took a taxi, which only took about three minutes (5 lira, or less than €1/$1, though the driver tried to get me to pay 20 lira or €3/$3.50) to reach a pedestrian street about a block or so from the mosque.
+Instead I took a taxi, which only took about three minutes and was very cheap – after some argument about the price – to reach a pedestrian street about a block or so from the mosque.

 Hacı Bayram mosque.
 The small section under the minaret is the mausoleum, and looks older than the rest.